wasims1/mysql-aes-binary/README.md

 - You can check the mysql documentation for details: https://dev.mysql.com/doc/refman/8.0/en/encryption-functions.html

 - Our module is similar to mysql-aes, however, we keep the encrypted data as binary.
-Thus, we save you at least have your database size.
+Thus, we save you at least half (50%) your database size.

 - This is a Node.js implementation of MySQL `aes_encrypt` and `aes_decrypt`